extension-js/extension.js/templates/react/README.md

 > React-based extension with a content UI.

-Build a fast, modern extension UI with React.
-Live reload, optimized builds, and previews tuned for browser extensions.
+Build a React-based extension UI with live reload, production builds, and browser previews.

 ## Installation